Error: ArcMap.exe has encountered an error and needs to close. We apologize for the inconvenience

 This directory can become filled with hundreds or thousands of files and folders.

 After resetting TEMP and TMP as described in the previous step and rebooting the computer, go to the original TEMP directory at the path above and delete all of the files and folders.
 Deleting the files in the new TEMP directory on a regular basis is also recommended to maintain good performance.

 Check that the default printer is a valid, working printer by doing a test print.
 If the default printer is on a network, be sure there is access to that printer.
-If no printers are installed, use the following steps to install a dummy default printer.
+If no printers are installed, install a test default printer.

-If removing all customizations fixes the problem, then the customizations can be added back in one at a time to determine which one is causing the problem.
+If removing all customizations fixes the problem, then the customizations can be added one at a time to determine which one is causing the problem.

 Note: Methods to remove customizations vary depending on the customization type.
 Contact the vendor or author of the customization to determine the best method.

 Maximize the virtual memory for the operating system

 Verify that a minimum of 500 MB of virtual memory is present.
 The initial and maximum size can be set as high as three times the computer's RAM, up to 6GB or approximately 6,144 MB.

 How to Increase Virtual Memory in Windows 10: A Quick Guide